jchddd/asgcnn/README.md

 # ASGCNN
-This repository contains an implementation of the ASGCNN (Adsorbate-Site Graph Convolutional Neural Network) that predicts the adsorption energies with the help of classification tasks for adsorbate types and adsorption sites of slab structures.
+This repository contains an implementation of the [ASGCNN](https://www.sciencedirect.com/science/article/pii/S0169433224012327) (Adsorbate-Site Graph Convolutional Neural Network) that predicts the adsorption energies with the help of classification tasks for adsorbate types and adsorption sites of slab structures.

 <div align="center">
 <img src="https://github.com/jchddd/asgcnn/blob/main/architecture.png"><br>
 </div>

 # Requirment
+In parentheses is a version that is compatible after testing, current potential conflicts are from dgl and torch(torchdata).
-- torch
+- torch (2.1.0)
+- torchdata (0.7.0)
-- dgl
+- dgl (2.2.1)
-- igraph
+- igraph (0.11.8)
 - sklearn
 - pymatgen
 - matplotlib